TricksterGuy/pylc3-examples/lc3_calling_convention_recursive/README.md

 At the time we return from the subroutine R6 will point to the answer followed by the parameters from that subroutine.

-This demo demonstrates a subroutine with a variable number of arguments and it simply sums all of the parameters and returns double that.

 This demo demonstrates a subroutine that is recursive with a single argument, the famous McCarthy91 function which always returns 91.
 This demo will show how to expect a particular subroutine call that must be made to ensure the high